usnistgov/SP800-90B_EntropyAssessment/README.md

 	./a.out <binary_file> <bits_per_word> [-v]

-which is under the `Makefile` as

-	make run-non-iid

-Again using the verbose flag is recommended (and provided under the `Makefile`).
+## Make

+A `Makefile` is provided with examples of these commands.
+Take a look at the file before using though as there is no default action.

 ## Summary of Changes (Why the fork?)
 1. Python is slow